|Commissioner Casey Tighe

+I've just completed my first year on the Jeffco Board of Commissioners, and am excited to be entering my second year.
 Learn more about the work of the Board of Commissioners here.

 I ran for Jeffco commissioner to assure efficient, accountable government that's responsive to citizen concerns.
 I have over twenty years of experience working from the inside out to make governmental entities more effective.
 As a longtime resident of Jefferson County, I am dedicated to preserving our great quality of life while building economic vitality.